4ka0/honyaku_archive/README.md

 * Upload glossaries from text files.
 * Create, edit, and delete glossaries.
 * Upload translations from tmx and docx files.
-* Edit and delete glossaries.
+* Edit and delete translations.

 ## To download and run